calexandru2018/openvpn-linux-gui/readme.md

 # openvpn-linux-gui [alpha v0.2.5]
-A GUI that improves the UX of ProtonVPN.
+A terminal GUI that improves the UX of ProtonVPN.

 Actual Situation:
 ======
-**NOTE:** This is a work in progress, occasional bugs or issues may occur.
+**NOTE:** Occasional bugs or issues may occur.
 Since the work is not packaged, you'll have to download it from github and (preferably) clone it into your /home/[user]/ folder.

 Requirments:
 ======